img 1061

 This is the Marantz CD-52mk2 SE finished, serviced and ready to go again for another few years of service.

 Now, to be clear, some CD players are too old, not repairable or not worth repairing, and that is quite different.
-A knowledgeable technician will assist you in making that distinction, and guide you in the right direction.
-Again, note the importance of good advice vs advice.
+A knowledgeable technician will assist you in making that distinction and guide you in the right direction.
+Again, note the importance of factual information, leading to informed advice vs opinion.

 I generally find that most players above a few hundred dollars at the time are worth repairing, as long as those repairs are mechanical.
 If this CD-52 had needed a new laser, for example, that would have been a different story.
 That said, I keep dozens of NOS and new lasers in stock as well because many players needing new lasers are very viable to repair.